Field: Latin America

 Advisor: Nara Milanich

-I received my Masters from Columbia in 2010, with a thesis entitled "From Agricultural Modernization to Alternative Energy: The First and Second Green Revolutions in Colombia," and my M.Phil. from Columbia in 2012.
-Prior to Columbia, I received my B.A. with Honors, Magna Cum Laude, in Political Philosophy and Ethics and Latin American History at Brown University in 2008, where I was a Mellon Mays Undergraduate Fellow and Beinecke Scholar.
-Prospective students interested in the PhD program in Latin American History at Columbia are welcome to contact me.
+Yesenia received her Masters from Columbia in 2010, with a thesis entitled “From Agricultural Modernization to Alternative Energy: The First and Second Green Revolutions in Colombia,” and her M.Phil. from Columbia in 2012.
+Prior to Columbia, she received her B.A. with Honors, Magna Cum Laude, in Political Philosophy and Ethics and Latin American History at Brown University in 2008, where she was a Mellon Mays Undergraduate Fellow and Beinecke Scholar.
+For more on her public intellectual work, follow her on twitter @Y__Barragan.